Connect Gift Up! to your Eventbrite account and we will enable your Gift Up! gift card codes to be used during checkout.

 This whole process takes 15-30 seconds typically, which ordinarily is absolutely fine and basically means that your customer (should they want to buy another ticket with their gift card) just has to place the first ticket order and by the time they come to place the order for their second ticket, we've already updated the discount coupon to reflect the new balance.
 Thus protecting you from over-redemption of the gift card.

 When creating the discount coupon in Eventbrite initially, we could have allowed the coupon to be used more than once (thus unblocking the issue you're experiencing and allowing your customer to buy multiple tickets in one go using their 'gift card').
 But it has risks...

 If we do that (allow the discount coupon to be used more than once), you're leaving yourself vulnerable to the gift card being used again in quick succession in the following unlikely, but plausible, situations:

 - Eventbrite API is down (this we get a hugely delayed notification of your orders)

 - We're temporarily down and cannot process the ticket order/redemption in our usual 15-30 second window

 - You have a bad customer who tries to place 2 orders simultaneously (thus beating our 15-30 second update timeframe)

-Ultimately, in our current design, none of the 3 above scenarios causes over-redemption - it's completely safe, and this is our priority.
+With our default behaviour, none of the 3 above scenarios causes over-redemption - it's completely safe, and this is our priority.